allthatjazzleo/cosmos-auto-snapshot/README.md

 # Auto Snapshot

 Auto Snapshot is a tool designed to run as `StatefulJob` crd in `cosmos-operator` to automate the process of creating and uploading snapshots of blockchain data.
 This tool is particularly useful for blockchain nodes that need to periodically back up their data.
-It should work with

 ## Features